 Students have the opportunity to play basketball and other sports informally, and plans are being made to develop formal team sports in the future.

 The New LIFE School strives to encourage our students to make positive life choices.
-This is accomplished through our behavior modification program called the Merit System.
+This is accomplished through our behavior modification program called Positive Behavioral Interventions and Supports (PBIS).
 For each period of the school day, students accrue points based on their behavior.
 These points are tallied and used to participate in various incentive trips and activities.
 Students benefit from seeing that their positive choices have a direct effect on their daily activities.

 The New LIFE School offers many graduation options for students: Regents Diplomas, Local Diplomas, Career Development and Occupational Studies Commencement Credentials, and Skills and Achievement Commencement Credentials.
 Students are provided with the full high school experience in our program, including a graduation ceremony, senior prom, senior trip and yearbook.
 The guidance counselor meets with students and families to review graduation requirements, determine effective academic interventions, and provides in-school career internship opportunities to begin exploring the world of work.
 The transitional coordinator meets with students and families to determine the appropriate post-secondary options by connecting students to colleges, vocational schools and career opportunities.
 Students can remain at the New LIFE School through the age of 21 years.